 I’m on my way to the Baltics for some fun family time.
-Can’t wait to pay a visit to some touristic sites, enjoy Estonian summer and eat as many wild berries I can.
+Can’t wait to pay a visit to some tourist sites, enjoy Estonian summer and eat as many wild berries as I can.

 I thought that while I’m enjoying all those incredibly relaxing activities, you would love to learn more about the Baltic Sea and the region.

 Hitching a ride on a Baltic Sea cruise is one of the best ways to experience many aspects of the region.
 In some ways, Baltic cruises are much like other cruises, but there are a few things you’ll need to know before setting sail.
 With that in mind, here are some important tips for Baltic Sea cruising that all rookies should know.

 The route your cruise travels will depend largely on the cruise line you select, and the length of your trip.
 Typically the cruise industry separates routes to focus on certain clusters of the area.
 Some countries you’ll likely see up close and personal are Norway, Sweden, Finland, Russia, Estonia, Latvia, Lithuania, Poland, Germany, and Denmark.

 Each cruise line has its own preferred ports, so it’s important to check with your agent or company to be certain about the stops.
 Viking Oceans offers Baltic cruises that will hit all of these areas and more, but be aware that they don’t set sail until 2015.

 Some people enjoy not knowing exactly what’s happening next, and lose track of time as the cruise progresses.
 You’ll want to be acutely aware of the cruise starting and ending points, though, so you can arrange for transportation to and from the ship.